What is an ecosystem?

 Organisms within an ecosystem are classed as producers, consumers or decomposers.
 Energy flows through these organisms within the ecosystem.

-Decomposers and break down dead plants and animals.
+Decomposers break down dead plants and animals.
 They also break down the waste of other organisms.
 Examples of decomposers include bacteria and fungi.
 Decomposers get their energy from breaking down dead material, e.g. dead producers, dead consumers or fallen leaves.
 When dead material is decomposed, nutrients are released into the soil.
 These nutrients are then taken up from the earth by plants.
 Decomposers are very important for any ecosystem.
 If they weren’t in the ecosystem, the plants would not get essential nutrients, and dead matter and waste would gather.

 A food chain shows the relationships between feeding groups, illustrating energy flow from producer to tertiary consumer.
 The image below illustrates this.